Team-U/Team-U.github.io/learningresources.md

-#Learning resources and request
+# Learning resources and request

-A place for us to post resources thta we find as we continue or journey, and also to request learning resources
+A place for us to post resources that we find as we continue our journey, and also to request learning resources